OpenNebula/docs/source/intro_release_notes/release_notes_enterprise/resolved_issues_6104.rst

 - `Fix VM migration not executed on vCenter when src host ID is 0 <https://github.com/OpenNebula/one/issues/6997/>`__.
 - `Fix VNet instance doesn't update BRIDGE_TYPE, when VN_MAD is updated <https://github.com/OpenNebula/one/issues/6858/>`__.
 - `Fix oneacl rules not being cleaned-up after removing a group admin <https://github.com/OpenNebula/one/issues/6993/>`__.
-- `Fix ability to add and remove existing users to existing groups and change main group from an user <https://github.com/OpenNebula/one/issues/6980/>`__.
-In order to add, remove or change main group from and user, please see **Changes in Configuration Files** section below.
 - `Fix vGPU profile monitoring for legacy mode <https://github.com/OpenNebula/one/issues/7012/>`__.
 - `Fix README.md links to old paths <https://github.com/OpenNebula/one/issues/7032>`__.
 - `Fix a silent LXC container start fail <https://github.com/OpenNebula/one/issues/7028>`__.